 Apple pie and hot chocomel

-Cultural season is in full flow
+Cultural season is in full swing

-You can explore museums in the moonlight
+Explore museums in the moonlight

 The skies look like a Golden Age painting

 When the soft autumn sun pours over the skies of Amsterdam and illuminates the clouds, the city looks like a masterpiece from the Golden Age, complete with brush strokes.
 Photographs can never do this stunning natural beauty justice, so put on a snuggly sweater and go for a walk to see it for yourself.

 Play with the ghosts, ghouls and goblins on Halloween

 It’s creepy and it’s kooky, mysterious and spooky!
 Amsterdam is a fantastic place to celebrate Halloween, so start working on your costume and check out the many parties and celebrations taking place throughout the city.
 You’ll only look like a freak if you’re not already dressed as one, so go wild.